1994 Stockholm Open

-The 1994 Stockholm Open was a men's tennis tournament played on indoor hard courts.
+The 1994 Stockholm Open was a men's tennis tournament played on indoor carpet courts.
 It was the 26th edition of the Stockholm Open and was part of the ATP Super 9 of the 1994 ATP Tour.
 It took place at the Stockholm Globe Arena in Stockholm, Sweden, from 24 October until 31 October 1994.
 Sixth-seeded Boris Becker won the singles title.

 The singles draw was headlined by world No. 1 Pete Sampras, Goran Ivanišević, and Michael Stich.
 Other top seeds were Sergi Bruguera, Stefan Edberg, Boris Becker, Michael Chang, and Andre Agassi.